TeXUsersGroup/tugboat/capsules/crossref/README-landing.txt

 bibliography and abstract texts, which cannot be determined at that time.

-Then, via the ../cr-do-issue script and the other ../cr-* scripts that it calls, the bbl/abs files are unconditionally copied from the TUGboat issue source dir (../../../VV-N/ARTICLE/{bbl,abs}.tex) into the crossref/dir1.lndout ("landing output") directory.
+Then, via the ../cr-do-issue script and the other ../cr-* scripts that it calls, bbl/abstract files are unconditionally copied from the TUGboat issue source dir (that is, ../../../VV-N/ARTICLE/{bbl,abs}.tex) into the crossref/dir1.lndout (lndout = "landing output") directory.

 From there, they are copied again into the crossref/dir2.process directory.
 In this directory, if the bbl/abs text needs hand editing, which is not uncommmon, the edits are done there and those files saved. bbl/abs in dir2.process are never overwritten.
 This is the only place where hand editing is supported and won't be lost.
+However, it is much better never to do any hand editing, and only tinker with the bbl/abs.tex files, and the scripts that do the conversion, as described in ./README-process.txt.

-Then, still done via cr-do-issue, the possibly-hand-edited bbl/abs in dir2.process get copied back to dir1.lndout (no changes here), overwriting what was there, and incorporated into the final landing files in dir1.lndout.
+At any rate, still via cr-do-issue, the possibly-hand-edited bbl/abs in dir2.process get copied back to dir1.lndout (no changes here), overwriting what was there, and incorporated into the final landing files in dir1.lndout.

 All this takes several passes.
-The overall process: run cr-do-issue, inspect the output dir2.process/issue.xml, inspect the output dir1.lndout/*.html, find problems.
-Make corrections to the capsule.txt, or the bbl/abs, or the code to support what needs to be supported.
+The overall process: run cr-do-issue, inspect the dir1.lndout/*.html and dir2.process/issue.xml output files.
+Where there are problems, make corrections to the capsule.txt, or the bbl/abs, or the code to support what needs to be supported.
 Rerun cr-do-issue.

 This work can be done article by article as they are submitted, edited, and approved, or all at the end.
 In any case, there is lots of stuff that can only happen at the end.
 See ./README-process.txt for exact steps.

-Alternatively, if the edits can be made in the TUGboat source dir, instead of changing the files here, so much the better.
-See README-process.txt.
-Then the bbl/abs in dir2.process are removed first, so the source dir versions will get copied in.

 Ultimately, when an issue is final and gets published, we copy the landing files to the web-visible directory